-Finally, the Board recognized the need for businesses to be able to interact with the CRA more directly.
-Therefore, the CRA's business engagement firm, Miami Urban Contemporary Experience, LLC (MUCE), which is primarily responsible for the annual in-person Culture & Arts Festival, pivoted and made plans to produce a virtual experience for 2021 and develop a companion website wherein businesses could directly interact and receive real-time information about all of the happenings and offerings of the CRA.
-This website is the direct result of business surveys and information received over the years from each of the prior year's festivals and activities.
-This auxiliary website, www.uptownavenue7.com, with an "I am Uptown" marketing tagline, provides basic information about the CRA, how the CRA works and its grant programs; engages the business community via social media; provides information on relocating into the CRA; has YouTube videos designed to help businesses understand CRA particulars, e.g., compliance requirements surrounding the receipt of the CRAs funding; Area business profiles and gives companies the ability to schedule a one-on-one session with the CRA's economic development coordinator.
-There are currently 453 businesses within the Redevelopment Area, employing approximately 2,755 workers and generating roughly \$655 million in revenue.
+This auxiliary website, www.uptownavenue7.com, with an "I am Uptown" marketing tagline, provides basic information about the CRA, how the CRA works and its grant programs; engages the business community via social media; provides information on relocating into the CRA; has YouTube_mvideos designed to help businesses understand CRA particulars, e.g., compliance requirements surrounding the receipt .of the CRAs funding; Area business profiles and gives companies the ability to schedule a one-on-one session with the CRA's economic development coordinator.
+There are approximately 453 businesses within the Redevelopment Area, employing roughly 2,755 workers and generating almost \$655 million in revenue.

-For FY 2020-21, the CRA held one virtual meeting and two in-person meetings on the following dates: October 28th; April 27th; and July 23rd.
-Meetings scheduled for: November 19th, December 23rd, January 26th, February 23rd, March 29th, May 25th, June 27th, August 24th, and September 27th were cancelled due to Covid spikes.
+For FY 2021-22, the CRA held three in-person meetings on the following dates: November 3, 2021; April 27, 2022; and June 30, 2022.
+Meetings scheduled for: October 26th, December 14th3, January 26th, February 23rd, March 30th, May 26th, July 27th, and September 28th were cancelled due to lack of quorum, COVID spikes and Hurricane Ian.

-AFFORDABLE HOUSING

-The CRA did not complete any affordable housing initiatives during this reporting year.
+AFFORDABLE HOUSING The CRA did not complete any affordable housing initiatives during this reporting year.
 However, discussions to explore the feasibility of partnering with an entity via a public-private joint venture for a mixed-use component are on-going.

-CRA GRANT PROGRAMS
+CRA GRANT PROGRAMS Since inception of the grant programs, the CRA has awarded approximately \$2 million in funding.
 The Commercial Improvement Program (CIP) was created to assist commercial and industrial property owners in upgrading their properties.
-In 2016, a \$200,000 CIP grant was awarded to rehabilitate and re-open a decades-old Holiday Inn® hotel in the Redevelopment Area located at 7927 N.W.
-7th Avenue.
-After several years of major re-habilitation, the 174-room hotel successfully opened in time for Super Bowl LIV in February of 2019.
-Over the years, in order to assist more businesses in need of supplemental funding, the CRA amended the program to lower awards to \$50,000; with some exceptions taken on a caseby-case basis.
+Initially, the CIP awarded \$200,000 grants to Area businesses.
+Over the years, in order to assist more businesses in need of supplemental funding, the CRA amended the program to lower awards to \$50,000; with some exceptions taken on a case-by-case basis.

-Fiscal Year 2020-21, the Board continued discussions with local businesses about the effectiveness of the CRA's grant programs through its monthly meetings and business engagement series hosted by MUCE.

-Due to the pandemic, the Board approved the addition of social distancing apparatus and PPE (protective personal equipment) as new grant categories.
+Fiscal Year 2021-22, the Board continued discussions with local businesses about the effectiveness of the CRA's grant programs through its monthly meetings and business engagement series hosted by MUCE.
+Due to the pandemic, the Board approved the addition of social distancing apparatus and Protective Personal Equipment (PPE) as new grant categories.

-The CRA budgeted \$250,000 for the program in FY 2020-21.
+The CRA budgeted \$835,000 for the program in FY 2021-22.
 In addition to the new Covid-19 categories, other eligible improvements for the grant program include construction, painting, roof repairs, solar options, lighting, exterior signage, window and door replacement, awnings, parking lot installations, canopies and shutters, Americans with Disabilities Act enhancements and storefront restoration.
-For the current year, the CRA awarded five CIP grants for \$250,000.
+For the current year, the CRA awarded six (6) CIP grants for \$260,000.